LABORA-INF-UFG/NetSoft2020-Tutorial4-Demo1-Exp1/README.md

 sudo apt -y install ansible
 ```

-**Caution!** The following playbook removes any previous version of Docker already installed in the system before installing the official one (from https://download.docker.com).

 Run the following Ansible playbook (password for sudo is required):
 ```
 cd NetSoft2020-Tutorial4-Demo1-Exp1 && ansible-playbook -K Demo1Exp1.yml